Step 1

 Visibility

-If the Hub is unreachable: every node keeps moving data under the last policy bundle and roster it received.
-Direct peer connections stay open.
-When the Hub comes back, it resyncs and audit catches up automatically.
+If the Hub is unreachable: approved peers keep moving under the last known policy.
+When connectivity returns, the mesh resyncs and audit catches up.

 Two networks that cannot see each other